kyusang98/github-practice1/readme.md

 # Hello!
-this part is editted on 2023-05-10 to practice git
+this part is editted on rasberry pi
+2023-05-10 to practice git